The Gallery will be delayed opening Monday, September 19th. We will open at 11am.

 Reduced hours - Remembrance Day, Christmas Eve, New Year’s Eve

 Closed - Good Friday, Easter Monday, Christmas Day, Boxing Day, New Year’s Day

 Our goal is to ensure that you can immerse yourself in art and art experiences in the safest space possible.
-To make this possible, we have implemented several safety measures throughout the Gallery.
-Click the COVID-19 button to ensure you know the new guidelines for visiting the Art Gallery of Nova Scotia.
+Please review the following guidelines:

 All areas of the Halifax gallery are wheelchair accessible.
 If assistance or a wheelchair is required, please visit our information desk.